 He was Pikeville's first-ever head football coach, and he led the Bears to a 16-12 mark during his tenure.
 When he arrived at Newberry, the Wolves were coming off a 1-10 record and in the midst of an 18-conference game losing streak.
 Willis posted a 39-25 overall mark at Newberry, leading it to its first conference title ever and to the second round of the NCAA Division II playoffs in 2006.

 Willis has also served as a member of the staff at South Carolina, Michigan State and Miami (Ohio).

 A 1990 graduate of Furman (S.C.), Willis was a member of the Paladians football team for three seasons, including the 1988 NCAA I-AA National Champion squad.

 Willis is married (Sara) and has three children: two sons – Zakary (13) and Baxley (20 months) and a daughter – Reagan (5).

 Andre Linn is entering his 13th season as an assistant of the Bulldog football team.

-This marks the 10th year in a row that Linn has served as the team's defensive coordinator.
+This marks the first year Linn will serve as the offensive line and special teams coach.
+For the past 10 seasons, he served as the team's defensive coordinator.
 In 2006, the Bulldog defense had four First Team All-Conference selections as it held opponents to just 232 points - the 10th lowest point total allowed in program history.
 In addition, there have been 16 First Team Defensive All-Conference since Linn has been the defensive coordinator.

 During his first two seasons, he served as the defensive line coach before coaching the linebackers and being named the defensive coordinator in 2003.
 In 2004, Linn was again the defensive coordinator along with coaching the defensive backs.